 How can I help end the global water crisis?

 You can help bring clean water to families in need as a supporter of World Vision.
-Over the last five years, we reached more than 14 million people with clean water.
+Over the last three years, we reached more than 12.7 million people with clean water.
 Our goals for the future are even more ambitious, but achievable, with your help.

 Pray: Ask God to pour his blessings out on families in need of clean water.

 Give: Help provide clean water for children and families.

 Run or walk in the Global 6K for Water May 4, 2019, to bring clean water to children around the world, or make a long-term commitment to join Team World Vision in the race to bring clean water and the opportunity for fullness of life to children around the world.